 A statute of limitations governs the time period in which an accident victim must file a lawsuit.
 Filing a lawsuit does not preclude settlement prior to trial, but it does mark the beginning of a sharp increase in the cost of pursuing a claim.
 Victims who do not file a lawsuit within the limitations period are forever barred from seeking compensation through the judicial system.
 Here are some of the statutes of limitations that may apply to a car accident in California:

 The law puts the burden of developing a car accident claim on the victim.
-A proactive approach is therefore essential.
+A proactive approach is therefore essential with the help of accident claim lawyers.
 Contact our Orange County office for a free evaluation of the status of your case and to learn the next steps you should take.